PavlidisLab/Bioinf_2019/README.md

 # Bioinf_2019

-Farahbod &amp; Pavlidis 2019 Bioinformatics
+Code for Farahbod &amp; Pavlidis (2019) Differential coexpression in human tissues and the confounding effect of mean expression levels.
+Bioinformatics
+Jan 1;35(1):55-61 DOI: 10.1093/bioinformatics/bty538

 These three functions are used for measuring the TS value for each of the links: